search ]

 https://www.example.com/walkingshoes/womens.html?size=8#info

-Beyond the file address itself in the example above (ending with womens.html), you can see that there’s a parameter named size referred to as a Query String, and additionally, there’s another parameter named info referred to as a Hash Tag in professional terminology.
+Beyond the file address itself in the example above (ending with womens.html), you can see that there’s a parameter named size referred to as a Query String, and additionally, there’s another parameter named info referred to as a Fragment (the part after the # symbol).

-Those Query Strings in the URL pass information that can be used on the mentioned page.
-On the other hand, Hash Tags are used to identify the part on the page to which scrolling will occur in the browser (based on the ID of some existing HTML element on the page).
+Query Strings in the URL pass information that can be used on the mentioned page.
+Fragments, on the other hand, are used to identify the section on the page to which the browser will scroll (based on the ID of an HTML element on the page).

-It’s important to note that Google and search engines ignore those Hash Tags but definitely consider Query Strings.
+It’s important to note that Google and search engines ignore fragments entirely but definitely consider Query Strings.

 Therefore, when there’s widespread use of such parameters (for instance, in digital stores), you must ensure that search engines treat the same URL but with different Query Strings as the same URL.